kristopolous/tools/README.md

-## Introduction
+Various helper scripts that I use day to day.

-These are various helper scripts that I use day to day.
+Each script is further commented if you click through the link.

 ## Description

- * authadd: Similar to ssh-copy-id but seems to work more.
+ * <a href='https://github.com/kristopolous/tools/blob/master/bin/authadd'>authadd</a>: Similar to ssh-copy-id but seems to work more.
- * brightness: x86 screen brightness tool for xbindkeys
+ * <a href='https://github.com/kristopolous/tools/blob/master/bin/brightness'>brightness</a>: x86 screen brightness tool for xbindkeys.
- * chooser: An 802.11 scanner and chooser
+ * chooser: An 802.11 scanner and chooser.
- * config-all: Used with ./configure, fills in all the prefix, lib, bin, sbin, man, info etc directories to point to a single install point
+ * config-all: Used with ./configure, fills in all the prefix, lib, bin, sbin, man, info etc directories to point to a single install point.
- * external: A script I use to dock the laptop and rerun keyboard mappings
+ * external: A script I use to dock the laptop and rerun keyboard mappings.
- * git_diff_wrapper: A wrapper to put in .git/config (read the file to find out how to use it)
+ * git_diff_wrapper: A wrapper to put in .git/config (read the file to find out how to use it).
- * git-last-modified: A way to view the last modified dates (with respect to git) of the files in a directory
+ * git-last-modified: A way to view the last modified dates (with respect to git) of the files in a directory.
- * hotspot: A script I use to test mobile from my laptop
+ * hotspot: A script I use to test mobile from my laptop.
  * indiff: A tool for comparing code differences
  * internal: A script I use when undocking my laptop
  * inotify: A way to see when a collection of files is accessed